CiscoDevNet/Create2018/Alex Ellis/README.md

 ### BYOD Requirements

-## Attendance at WS2B - Getting Started w OpenFaaS PART 1
+## Please Attend the WS2B - Getting Started w OpenFaaS PART 1 workshop... the below requirements are the same as Part 1 as well.

 We walk through how to install these requirements in [Lab 1](./lab1.md), but please do this before you attend an instructor-led workshop.